ANL-CEEESA/EGRIP.jl/docs/src/index.md

 ## Overview

-EGRIP.jl is a Julia/JuMP package for restoration.
+EGRIP.jl is a Julia/JuMP package for power system restoration.

-## Installation